bharat3012/Google-Cloud-An-Easy-Way-to-an-Amazing-Platform/README.md

  <img src="images/E2_1.png" />

 Here in this repository you can find a .txt file named `gcloud_gpu.txt` inside a folder `gpu`.
 As of now simply speaking copy & paste each and every command lines into the google cloud terminal, you will observe that we are already on their server, the internet speed , smoothness everything is so good compared to your local machine.

+From the last two lines I have installed "tensorflow-gpu" in google-cloud and tested it in the ternminal.

+For further testing I have included a `gpu_mnist_speedcheck.py`: just copy the code into terminal and press enter tadha da :), you will observe training is too fast as compared to local machines approximely 15  times faster.

+### Note:
+Here you can install all the required libraries (such as pytorch, mxnet etc.) whatever you want for your deep learning projects.
+And after completing your training module , please press `Stop` near SSH( on 3 dots) to stop your instances to secure your credits for longer duration.

  (Special Thanks `Kumar Shubham Sir - https://github.com/krsubham48?tab=repositories` : for this wonderfull series of commands)